systematic1/enterprise-user-access-admin-UI/README.md

 The original application was written in Angular 16, with .NET Core 8 back-end API and MS SQL Server database.
 There are other off-the-shelf systems that are used by the application at large but are not relevant to the section of the application represented in this repository.

-The corresponding back-end that will power this UI application is being written in Java and Spring Boot with a PostgreSQL database provider.
+The corresponding back-end that will power this UI application is being written in Java and Spring Boot with a PostgreSQL database provider (see corresponding project in the repository).

 ### Note: None of the code in this repository was generated using AI.